 These Vegan Sloppy Joes are made with lentils, onions, red peppers, and a perfect balance of seasonings.
 Using pantry ingredients and taking less than 30 minutes to prepare, they’re flavorful, easy, and perfect for a weeknight meal!

 As a busy working mom, I now understand why my mom made Sloppy Joes on the regular.
-They were fast and easy to pull together on a weeknight and a great alternative to burgers.
-All my mom needed was some buns, one of those classic Sloppy Joe cans, and some ground beef, and voilá dinner was done!
+They were fast, easy to pull together on a weeknight, and a great burger alternative.
+All my mom needed was some buns, one of those classic Sloppy Joe cans, and some ground beef, and voilá dinner was made!

-As I was menu planning this week, I was reminded of both my mom’s classic Sloppy Joes and a vegetarian version I had many years ago.
+As I was planning this week, I was reminded of my mom’s classic Sloppy Joes and a vegetarian version I had many years ago.

-I simplified the restaurant version opting for green lentils and filling up with extra veggies.
+I simplified the restaurant version opting for green lentils and adding extra veggies.
 I also subbed out the cornbread for whole wheat buns, but you can easily use a gluten-free bun or serve this over rice for a gluten-free version.
-These Vegan Sloppy Joes are filling and a great vegan prep meal, because they can be used in so many different ways!
+These Vegan Sloppy Joes are filling and a great vegan weeknight meal.

 💗 Why You’ll Love this Recipe

 🥣 Ingredients and Notes